cbondugula/MB-2-2026/PATENT-024-VOICE-LEGAL-TECH.md

 ---

-*This patent application is ready for USPTO submission.*
+*This provisional patent application is ready for USPTO submission.*